guillaumecoquoz/guillaumecoquoz.github.io/_posts/2010-9-1-thump-the-table.md

 Thump The Table is an iPhone game for 2-8 players.
 Put your iPhone on a table and thump your fist on the table to fill a gauge and win the game.
 I was interested in making a touch-screen smartphone game where the users do not have to touch the device.

-{% include template_video.html video-path="/videos/ecal/thump-the-table/ThumpTheTable.mp4" video-poster-path="/videos/ecal/thump-the-table/ThumpTheTable_poster.png" %}
+{% include template_vimeo.html vimeo-id="24023678" video-ratio-precent="56.25" video-caption="Video presentation of Thump The Table" %}

 {% include template_img-small.html img-path="/images/ecal/thump-the-table/ttt_ss_01.jpg" img-alt="A picture of an iPhone showing the calibrating step of the game" img-title="Thump The Table game calibration step" %}